 - Personal Capital 401k plan – they run a 401k plan for small businesses.

 - Security – they utilize military grade algorithms and require you to register each computer you use.
 (I even had to register again when I used a different browser on the same computer).

 How is it Free?

 Personal Capital is a free tool, but they do have a business plan in place.
 They are listed as a Registered Investment Advisor (RIA), which means they are able to offer financial advice.
-To qualify for these services, you must have at least $100,000 in assets, and you would have to pay a fee to use this service.
+In other words, you could hire Personal Capital to manage your money, or a portion of your money, for you.
+To qualify for these services, you must have at least $25,000 in assets, and you would have to pay a fee to use this service.
 Two important notes here:

 - Objective advice.
 Being an RIA means they have a fiduciary duty to give you the best financial advice for your situation, not the advice which nets them a bigger commission.
 One of my biggest gripes about the financial planning industry is that brokers don’t always have a fiduciary duty to their clients.
 Some of them are more concerned about their interests instead of their clients.
 That is not the case with Personal Capital (from their site):